arzeyak/GBR-Coral-Skeletal-Records-Database/README.md

 A selection of code for handling the database is available here.

-The GBRCD only includes records with proxy measurements from coral skeletons (i.e. geochemical analysis, luminescence), but will archive additional measurements for a coral records alongside target data if it uses the same age model (resolution and time points).
+The GBRCD only includes records with proxy measurements from coral skeletons (i.e. geochemical analysis, luminescence), but will archive additional measurements for a coral record alongside target data if it uses the same age model (resolution and time points).

 The GBRCD accepts both published and unpublished records from GBR corals that include:
 * corals from GBR locations (and Flinders Reef due to its regional context and latitudinal relevance).